 The Research Council was formed to enable a cadre of faculty with significant research experience and achievement to assist in the review and implementation of campus research issues.
-Working with the Director of Graduate Studies and Research, the Research Council serves to assess and implement initiatives which foster successful faculty and student research endeavors.
+Working with the Dean of the Graduate School, the Research Council serves to assess and implement initiatives which foster successful faculty and student research endeavors.